About ProjxAI

 Industry breadth

-Lottery, wagering, hospitality, B2B distribution, travel, online services.
+Hospitality, B2B distribution, travel, and online services.
 Brisbane-based, working with Australian businesses.

 Two things converged at around the same time.